← All insights

 Holiday cover and sick pay£1,500–£2,500

-True first-year cost: £34,000–£41,000 for a role advertised at £25,000.
-And that person works one shift, needs managing, might leave in 6 months, and can't work bank holidays without costing you more.
+True first-year cost: £35,000–£41,000 for a role advertised at £25,000.
+That person works one shift, needs managing, takes time to get up to speed, and might leave in 6 months — at which point you start again.

 The True Cost of AI Automation